Photo from commercial-secondmortgage.org

 I will admit it upfront – I have not reviewed the changes to the Reverse Mortgage market since the government and companies adjusted the various programs offered to the public.

-I do know though that the program has changed to make the cost structure more flexible for those taking out a reverse mortgage – however, no one likes to lose money so let’s begin with the premise that these products must be profitable, on the average, to the lending company.
+I do know though that the program has changed to make the cost structure more flexible for those taking out a home loan or a reverse mortgage from reliable mortgage services – however, no one likes to lose money so let’s begin with the premise that these products must be profitable, on the average, to the lending company.
 This holds true for other shared-risk businesses by the way, such as insurance.

 Over the years, I have put together a list of simple questions I ask those who are considering a reverse mortgage.
 Here are a few: